Poovaranthode: Demographics

 Christians constitute a majority of the population, followed by Muslim and Hindu communities.
-The majority of the inhabitants are descendants of migrants from the Southern districts of Kerala (Mid-Travancore).
+Most of the inhabitants are descendants of migrants from the southern districts of Kerala, particularly from the Mid-Travancore region.

 Transportation

-KSRTC bus service is available for transportation to Kozhikode and Thiruvambady.
+The village is well-connected by road to Kozhikode and nearby towns.
+The Kerala State Road Transport Corporation (KSRTC) operates regular bus services to and from the village.
+The nearest railway station is in Kozhikode, and the closest airport is Calicut International Airport.
+Local transportation includes KSRTC buses, jeeps, and private vehicles.